5 Photography Marketing Ideas (That Actually Work)

 A written contract, such as a venue, studio rental, or employment contract is required to add another party as additional insured.

-General liability insurance can cover the cost of third-party bodily injury and property damage claims, like if a client trips on your business equipment and injures themselves, or you accidentally damage furnishings or flooring at a venue.
-It also protects against the cost of copyright infringement claims, personal and advertising injury claims, and more.
+General liability is designed to protect your business from the cost of third-party bodily injury and property damage claims (like if a client trips over your gear at a shoot and injures themselves).
+It also protects against the cost of copyright infringement claims and personal and advertising injury claims.

 This coverage can protect your business from the cost of claims arising from damages done to rented spaces, like a studio or event booth.
 It’s common for property owners and event organizers to require businesses to list them as additional insureds on a policy before renting a space.
 Full Frame provides unlimited additional insureds for just $30.

-Also known as inland marine, camera equipment insurance can cover the cost of repairing or replacing damaged or stolen business equipment (camera bodies, lenses, lighting equipment, and more).
-Our policy can protect against claims that occur at home, on a job, and anywhere in between.
-Full Frame offers multiple coverage options for equipment insurance based on your business needs.
+Also known as inland marine insurance, camera equipment coverage protects your business from the cost of repairing or replacing damaged or stolen business equipment.
+This includes camera bodies, lenses, lighting equipment, and business equipment.
+We offer multiple levels of equipment coverage based on your business needs.